 Amir Siraj

 Siraj believes in the intersectional power of the arts and sciences, recently having organized a panel discussion at the Aspen Center for Physics with composers John Luther Adams and Christopher Theofanidis, and physicists Lisa Randall and Vijay Balasubramanian.
 He also collaborated with Yo-Yo Ma, Emanuel Ax, Imany, Matthias Maurer, Josef Aschbacher, and Gabriela Ramos on an event at UNESCO headquarters in Paris exploring how space and music can inspire humanistic ideals.
-This fall, Siraj performed Yo-Yo Ma for the UN General Assembly this fall to encourage world leaders to recommit to the Sustainable Development Goals.
+Last fall, Siraj performed with Yo-Yo Ma for the UN General Assembly to encourage world leaders to recommit to the Sustainable Development Goals.

 A U.S. Presidential Scholar in the Arts, Siraj holds a Master's degree in piano at the New England Conservatory of Music, where he studied under the guidance of Professor Wha Kyung Byun.
 Siraj has been featured as a guest soloist with the Boston Symphony and the Boston Pops, and has played for luminaries such as Moon Jae-in, Justin Trudeau, and Queen Rania of Jordan.
 He is a Steinway Young Artist and an alumnus of the Lang Lang International Music Foundation Young Scholars Program.
 Siraj has performed at venues including the Kennedy Center in Washington, D.C., Wigmore Hall in London, and Millenium Park in Chicago.
 He appeared at the GRAMMY Salute to Classical Music at Carnegie Hall's Stern Auditorium, Swiss Alps Classics in Vitznau, and JBLFest in Las Vegas.
 Siraj is passionate about using music for social good and has collaborated with organizations including the National Park Foundation, Massachusetts General Hospital, Music For Food, and the Leeds International Piano Competition on such efforts, most recently by founding the Music For The Parks initiative with the support of NPR's From The Top.
 He served as Assistant Music Director of the Hasty Pudding Theatricals, the oldest theater group in the United States, and was a member of the Harvard Krokodiloes, Harvard University's oldest a cappella group.